Heavy Equipment Financing: Guide to Getting Funded

 Direct Heavy Equipment Financing

-While equipment loans cover general-purpose heavy equipment – allowing you to buy more than one type of machine – direct heavy equipment financing is more like a car loan.
+While equipment loans cover general-purpose heavy equipment, allowing you to buy more than one type of machine, direct heavy equipment financing is more like a car loan.
 The lender, usually a heavy equipment manufacturer, issues a loan for the specific piece of heavy equipment.
-The lender owns a lien on your title, which is released in your name when you finish paying off the loan.

 How do Heavy Equipment Loans work?

-Both your business and lender go on the title for the equipment.
+Both your business and the lender go on the title for the equipment.
 You repay the loan, plus interest and fees, in fixed monthly payments while using the equipment.
-Once you make the final payment in the loan term, you get the title in the business’s name and own it outright.
+Once you make the final payment on the loan term, you get the title in the business’s name and own it outright.

 As you make payments, you build equity in the equipment and can use that equity for future financing.
 Once you pay the loan off, you can continue to use the equipment on the job site and the equity you own for financing.
 Or you can resell the equipment.
+Payments made on equipment leases and loans can often be deducted as business expenses, reducing overall taxable income.

 Who provides Heavy Equipment Loans?